 This laser targets the pigment located in the hair follicle and shaft.
 The light is absorbed by the pigment in the hair follicle and this energy is converted to heat which results in damage to the hair follicle.
 This damage causes delayed re-growth of hair and, in most cases, permanent destruction of many of the hair follicles.
 Unlike electrolysis, which disables one hair follicle at a time, the laser reaches and treats hundreds of follicles at a time.

 IPL uses broad-spectrum light that filters out unwanted wavelengths as a means of treating a host of skin conditions and abnormalities: Age spots, Liver spots, Fine lines and wrinkles, Facial flushing, Redness, Superficial Broken capillaries, Telangiectasias (purple or blue veins on the face, also called spider veins), Hemangiomas (red, purple, or blue birthmarks formed by blood vessels), Freckles, Minor sun damage, Large pores

 Unlike laser resurfacing, chemical peel and dermabrasion, there is almost no downtime with IPL.
 That means no blisters, burns or long recovery period, and you can go right back to your life after your treatment is complete.
 A series of treatments will result in improvement of sun and age spots, broken capillaries, spider veins, rosacea, red acne scars, facial redness and fine lines and wrinkles.

-Treatments can be performed on the face, neck, chest and hands and required little or no downtime.
+Treatments can be performed on the face and neck and required little or no downtime.
 There is a very high degree of patient satisfaction with this very predictable and safe type of treatment.